 Browse the stalls at Reffen Street Food.

 You can look out over the Copenhagen harbor as you enjoy some tasty treats from any of the numerous food stalls at Reffen.
-This urban and cultural area champions sustainability in all of its efforts and has food of every kind!
+I can highly recommend trying the falafel and pairing it with a local beer, like Mikkeller!

 Get a panoramic view of Copenhagen from the Round Tower.

 The Round Tower is exactly as it sounds – a round tower in the middle of Copenhagen.
 Originally built in the early 17th century, you can now walk up the tower for sweeping views of the city.
-I enjoying climbing the wide spiral path for the best views of Copenhagen.

 Visit Kronborg Castle.

 Kronborg Castle is located 1 hour north of Copenhagen by train.
 Although not technically in Copenhagen, this castle is worth the visit.
 A UNESCO World Heritage Site, this castle was fictionalized as Elsinore in Shakespeare’s Hamlet.
-There are three different tours of different lengths you can take to choose your own adventure!

 ❤︎ Kronborg Castle Guided Tour Info here